stanley-fork/WFGY/TensionUniverse/BlackHole/Q084_long_term_memory_storage.md

 * `Tension_mem(m)` is small when retention performance is consistent with substrate turnover and when interference is low relative to plasticity load.
 * `Tension_mem(m)` grows when retention appears too good or too fragile relative to turnover, or when interference is excessive relative to plasticity load.

-The exact numerical values of `alpha_mem` and `beta_mem` are part of the admissible encoding class `E_mem` and must be specified before running any experiments.

 ### 4.2 Low tension principle for viable memory storage

-At the effective layer, viable long term memory mechanisms are characterized by the following principle:
+At the effective layer, viable long term memory mechanisms are characterized by the following principle.

-> In a healthy biological system with functioning long term memory, there exist states in `M_reg_mem` that represent typical operating conditions, for which the memory storage tension `Tension_mem(m)` lies within a stable low tension band across a wide range of timescales and learning conditions.
+In a healthy biological system with functioning long term memory, there exist states in `M_reg_mem` that represent typical operating conditions for which the memory storage tension `Tension_mem(m)` lies within a stable low tension band across a wide range of timescales and learning conditions.

 More concretely, for any admissible encoding in `E_mem`, there should exist a family of states `{m_healthy}` such that: